-Brass is the generic term for a range of copper-zinc alloys with differing combinations of properties, including strength, machinability, ductility, wear-resistance, hardness, colour, antimicrobial, electrical and thermal conductivity, and corrosion resistance.
+Brass is the generic term for a range of copper-zinc alloys with differing combinations of properties, including strength, machinability, ductility, wear-resistance, hardness, colour, electrical and thermal conductivity, hygiene and corrosion resistance.

 Brasses set the standard by which the machinability of other materials is judged and are also available in a very wide variety of product forms and sizes to allow minimum machining to finished dimensions.
 Brass does not become brittle at low temperatures like mild steel.

 Brass also has excellent thermal conductivity, making it a first choice for heat exchangers (radiators).
 Its electrical conductivity ranges from 23 to 44% that of pure copper.

 These silver coloured copper-nickel-zinc alloys containing 10-20% nickel can be regarded as special brasses.
 In most respects they show similar corrosion characteristics to the brasses, but the higher nickel versions have superior tarnish resistance and resistance to stress corrosion cracking.
 They are available in all forms and are used for tableware (silver-plated to give EPNS), telecommunication components, food manufacturing equipment, jewellery, model making, tool brush anchor wire and pins, musical instruments, e.g. ‘silver bands’, flutes, test probes and contact springs.
 Read more.

 Brasses have a range of attractive colours,red, yellow, gold, brown, bronze, silver.
 Brass with 1% manganese will weather to a chocolate brown colour.
 Nickel-silvers will polish to a brilliant silver colour.
 Brasses are easy to shape and, with all these colours available, it is not surprising that architects and designers have used brasses to enhance the appearance of new and refurbished buildings, both inside and out.